I-am-Seeann/cheapest-transfer-route/README.md

 # Cheapest Transfer Route

-This application calculates the cheapest transfer route using the 0/1 Knapsack algorithm.
-It provides a REST API for calculating the cheapest route based on the available transfers and maximum weight.
+This application uses the 0/1 Knapsack algorithm to calculate the optimal transfer route, minimizing cost based on a given maximum weight.
+It exposes a single POST API endpoint that accepts available transfers and the maximum weight to compute the cheapest route.
 ## Table of Contents

 - [How to Build and Run the Application](#how-to-build-and-run-the-application)